KiltedCode/khandaria-campaign/sessions/2020/2020-06-18-fact-finding.md

 rest of walk is uneventful but paranoid
 group of younger ones look like they'll be in fight before the night's through
 but recognizes us, and one tells the other to stop fan-boying
-lead back into the church, see Melvin pontificating to people (priests or acolytes)
+lead back into the church, see Melvyn pontificating to people (priests or acolytes)
 odd that it's in the main sanctuary
-`Rosnick` hopes `Melvin` can have the stamina for the long haul of being a symbol of `Sarenrae`
+`Rosnick` hopes `Melvyn` can have the stamina for the long haul of being a symbol of `Sarenrae`
-`Rosnick` tries to put `Pylia` at ease over Melvin as high priest, don't have another `Pelture`
+`Rosnick` tries to put `Pylia` at ease over Melvyn as high priest, don't have another `Pelture`
 `Rosnick` still finds it strange he's given this gift now by `Sarenrae`
 probably because he managed the church in the disaster
 give him back the bag